opf/openproject/docs/glossary/README.md

 ## Repository

-A repository is defined as a document management system that allows users to manage files and folders via different version control system (SVN or Git).
+A repository is defined as a document or source code management system that allows users to manage files and folders via different version control systems (such as Subversion or Git).
 [Read more about Repository for source code control](https://www.openproject.org/docs/user-guide/repository/)

 <div id="roadmap"></div>